apigee/trireme/README.md

 which means that many things like symbolic links are not supported, and support for "chmod" and the like is not exactly the same as in standard Node.js.
 On Java 7, Trireme is able to use additional features and the filesystem support is much more complete.

+Programs that make extensive use of the filesystem, such as NPM, work on Java 7 but we cannot guarantee that they will work on Java 6.

 ### OS